 2. Understand the implication of the differences between these schools of thought.

 3. Relate the concepts to the scriptural texts : Brahma-sutras, Bhagavad-Gita and the Upanishads

 4. Understand the references to the concepts in the major works of Acharyas of these schools of thought.

 5. To understand some concepts to arrive at a reconciliation between these three schools of thought Advaita, Dvaita and Visistadvaita

 While no prior knowledge of Sanskrit is required, it will definitely be helpful.
 Prior knowledge of the perspectives of anyone Acharya will also be valuable.

 There will be a minimum of 1 contact hour with one or more faculty every week.
 The class is structured in a way that promotes discussion and debate based on self-study and reflection each week.
 While the content being discussed in each class will be concluded within 60 minutes, the discussion time will be free format and can continue for an additional 30 minutes maximum.
-During the course, students will be required to submit two short essays of between 1000 and 1500 words each.
+During the course, students will be required to submit one short essay of around 1000 to 1500 words.
 They need not be academic quality papers – but should be based on students’ self-reflection on what they have learned and assimilated so far.

 Required / Elective: Elective

 Time: 10:00 am EST – 11:30 am EST (7:30 pm IST – 9:00 pm IST)

 End Date: December 18, 2022